PanchoVarallo/Schafkopf-Application/README.md

 Code & Deployment todos (Keine Priorität):
-- Buttons für spielerabhängige Statistiken und Download der Daten
+- Buttons für Download der Daten
 - session.py.
     How can I adjust it such that it works correct locally and on server without commenting/uncommenting?
     The same problem with DATABASE_URL in pycharm